Robo advisors in Germany

 The main robo advisors in Germany

-Robo advisors are fairly new animals in the land of Goethe, so they don’t seem to do too well in the tests conducted by heavy weights like the Handelsblatt and the almighty Stiftung Warentest.
+Robo advisors are fairly new animals in the land of Goethe, so it has taken time for them to do well in the tests conducted by heavy weights like the Handelsblatt and the almighty Stiftung Warentest.

 What to watch out for?